torvalds/linux/Documentation/networking/phy.rst

 pointer to your net_device.
 Once done, this function will have started the PHY's software state machine, and registered for the PHY's interrupt, if it has one.
-The phydev structure will be populated with information about the current state, though the PHY will not yet be truly operational at this point.
+The phydev structure will be populated with information about the current state, though the PHY will analt yet be truly operational at this point.

 PHY-specific flags should be set in phydev->dev_flags prior to the call